Your trauma response isn't random. It's as predictable as your Enneagram type. And that's your way out.

 Daily medicine:

 Your healing truth: The pain you’re running from is already inside you.
-Stop running and face it—it’s smaller than you think.
+Stop running.
+Face it.
+It’s smaller than you think.

 Type 8: The Challenger

-What broke you: Betrayal when you trusted.
+What created it: Betrayal when you trusted.
 Abuse when you were small.
 Having to protect others before protecting yourself.
 Softness was punished until you became stone.

-Your trauma response: Fight everything, deny you can freeze or fawn.
+Your survival pattern: Fight everything, deny you can freeze or fawn.
 Dominate or be dominated.
 Your body is armor, your anger is a weapon, vulnerability is death.

 How it shows up now: